TheSuperHackers/GeneralsGamePatch/Patch104pZH/Design/NProject/nproject_readme_filtered.txt

 2.3.1 Toxin General
 -------------------
  Balances and Fixes:
- - Rebel, RPG Trooper, Terrorist, Worker, and Stinger Soldier more resistant to toxin attack
+ - [NOTRELEVANT] Rebel, RPG Trooper, Terrorist, Worker, and Stinger Soldier more resistant to toxin attack
- - Certain build cost changes for Toxin General vehicles.
+ - [NOTRELEVANT] Certain build cost changes for Toxin General vehicles.
 They're now more expensive compared to vGLA vehicles.
- - Toxin General SCUD Storm build cost reduced from 5000 to 4500
+ - [NOTRELEVANT] Toxin General SCUD Storm build cost reduced from 5000 to 4500
- - Camouflage upgrade no longer affects Toxin Rebel and Toxin RPG Trooper
+ - [?]
+Camouflage upgrade no longer affects Toxin Rebel and Toxin RPG Trooper
- - Anthrax Gamma upgrade cost increased from 1500 to 2000
+ - [NOTRELEVANT] Anthrax Gamma upgrade cost increased from 1500 to 2000
- - All Anthrax Gamma garrison clearing weapon will make the right toxin splash color effect when clearing garrison
+ - [IMPROVEMENT] All Anthrax Gamma garrison clearing weapon will make the right toxin splash color effect when clearing garrison
- - Toxin General no longer have access to Rocket Buggy Ammo upgrade because of the new Rocket Buggy Toxin Ammo upgrade, but still can get the extra ammo upgrade from other GLA general Black Market.
+ - [NOTRELEVANT] Toxin General no longer have access to Rocket Buggy Ammo upgrade because of the new Rocket Buggy Toxin Ammo upgrade, but still can get the extra ammo upgrade from other GLA general Black Market.

  TOXIN REBEL:
- - Toxin Rebel build time increased from 5 to 6 seconds
+ - [NOTRELEVANT] Toxin Rebel build time increased from 5 to 6 seconds
- - Toxin Rebel weapon splash damage radius reduced from 10 to 3
+ - [NOTRELEVANT] Toxin Rebel weapon splash damage radius reduced from 10 to 3
- - Toxin Rebel mounted Combat Bike can attack with either machineguns or toxin sprayer
+ - [NOTRELEVANT] Toxin Rebel mounted Combat Bike can attack with either machineguns or toxin sprayer

  TOXIN TERRORIST:
- - Toxin Terrorist detonation damage at Beta level reduced to match the Gamma level detonation damage
+ - [MAYBE] Toxin Terrorist detonation damage at Beta level reduced to match the Gamma level detonation damage
- - Toxin Terrorist spawn larger toxin field.
+ - [NOTRELEVANT] Toxin Terrorist spawn larger toxin field.
 Damage radius increased 12 to 15

  TOXIN TUNNEL NETWORK:
- - Toxin Tunnel Network build cost increased from 800 to 1000 due to expensive Toxin RPG Trooper build cost
+ - [NOTRELEVANT] Toxin Tunnel Network build cost increased from 800 to 1000 due to expensive Toxin RPG Trooper build cost
- - Toxin Tunnel Network refund value increased from 100 to 150 due to its increased build cost
+ - [NOTRELEVANT] Toxin Tunnel Network refund value increased from 100 to 150 due to its increased build cost
- - Fixed the shadow bugs on Toxin Tunnel Network model
+ - [IMPROVEMENT] Fixed the shadow bugs on Toxin Tunnel Network model

  STINGER SITE:
- - New Toxin General Stinger Site cameo to distinguish it to the normal Stinger Site
+ - [IMPROVEMENT] New Toxin General Stinger Site cameo to distinguish it to the normal Stinger Site
- - Toxin General Stinger Soldier weapon toxin field radius reduced from 12 to 7.5
+ - [NOTRELEVANT] Toxin General Stinger Soldier weapon toxin field radius reduced from 12 to 7.5
- - New skin for Toxin General Stinger Soldier (to distinguish them from normal Stinger Soldier)
+ - [IMPROVEMENT] New skin for Toxin General Stinger Soldier (to distinguish them from normal Stinger Soldier)
- - Fixed the issue where Toxin General Stinger Soldier weapon damage got doubled with the Anthrax Gamma upgrade instead just upgrading the toxins
+ - [MAYBE] Fixed the issue where Toxin General Stinger Soldier weapon damage got doubled with the Anthrax Gamma upgrade instead just upgrading the toxins

  DEMO TRAP:
- - Removed premature explosion of Toxin General Demo Trap.
+ - [IMPROVEMENT] Removed premature explosion of Toxin General Demo Trap.
 Now it detonates at same speed like its cousins.

  New Stuff:
- - Toxin RPG Trooper
+ - [NOTRELEVANT] Toxin RPG Trooper
      RPG rockets carry small amount of toxin.
 Resistant to toxins.
 Replaces RPG Trooper
- - Heavy Toxin Tractor
+ - [NOTRELEVANT] Heavy Toxin Tractor
      Toxin Tractor with sturdier armor and more toxin loads.
 Replaces Toxin Tractor
- - Rocket Buggy Toxin Ammo upgrade
-     Rocket Buggy can be upgraded with toxin-tipped ammunition in similar fashion with Toxin Shells upgrade
+ - [NOTRELEVANT] Rocket Buggy Toxin Ammo upgrade Rocket Buggy can be upgraded with toxin-tipped ammunition in similar fashion with Toxin Shells upgrade